JakeTheRealOne/algochoochoo/README.md

 ### ENV

-The environment constructs the graph only once.
-Like python3 or the shell, you can enter any commands to search, update, get settings, etc.
+The environment builds the graph only once.
+You can enter any commands to search, update, get settings, etc.

 ```shell
 java -jar envchoo.jar